jimbobbennett/console-gpt/README.md

-# console-gpt
+# ConsoleGPT

-ChatGPT for your console using Semantic Kernel
+ChatGPT for your console using Semantic Kernel!